linasc3-ai/rave-documentation/02-installation.md

     ==> Checking for `sudo` access (which may request your password)...
     Password:

 Enter your user's password (*the password won't be displayed into the screen as you type for security reasons*).
 Once finished, press the `RETURN` or `ENTER` key to proceed.
+After, the following message should display:

     ==> This script will install:
     ...
     Press RETURN/ENTER to continue or any other key to abort:

 Please press the `RETURN` or `ENTER` key to continue.
+Note that this process can take several minutes.

 [[STEP 2: Add command "brew" to system search path]]{.font-5 .underline .strong}